cloudflare/cloudflare-docs/content/magic-wan/configuration/connector/configure-connector.md

 1. In **WAN configuration**, select **Create**.
 You can create one or more [wide area network (WAN)](https://www.cloudflare.com/learning/network-layer/what-is-a-wan/).
 Configuring multiple WANs will create multiple {{<glossary-tooltip term_id="IPsec tunnel">}}IPsec{{</glossary-tooltip>}} tunnels.
 This allows the Connector to failover between circuits according to their {{<glossary-tooltip term_id="tunnel health-check" link="/magic-wan/reference/tunnel-health-checks/">}}health{{</glossary-tooltip>}}.
 2. In **Network name**, enter a descriptive name for your WAN.
+3. VLAN ID**: Specify a [VLAN ID](#vlan-id) to create virtual LANs.
-3. **Physical port** refers to the physical Magic WAN Connector Ethernet port that you are using for your WAN.
+4. **Physical port** refers to the physical Magic WAN Connector Ethernet port that you are using for your WAN.
 The ports are labeled `GE1`, `GE2`, `GE3`, `GE4`, `GE5`, and `GE6`.
 Choose the number corresponding to the port that you are using in Connector.
-4. In **Priority**, choose the priority for your WAN.
+5. In **Priority**, choose the priority for your WAN.
 Lower numbers have higher priority.
 Refer to {{<glossary-tooltip term_id="traffic steering" link="/magic-wan/reference/traffic-steering/">}}Traffic steering{{</glossary-tooltip>}} to learn more about how Cloudflare calculates priorities.
-5. **Addressing**: Specify whether the WAN IP is fetched from a DHCP server or if it is a static IP.
+6. **Addressing**: Specify whether the WAN IP is fetched from a DHCP server or if it is a static IP.
 If you choose a static IP, you also need to specify the static IP and gateway addresses.

   <div class="medium-img">